- The most effective first aid treatment for anaphylaxis is a single dose of adrenaline given using an auto-injector (EpiPen®).

-- Can be administered through a single layer of clothing.
+- It is injected into the outer mid-thigh muscle and can be administered through a single layer of clothing.

 How to treat anaphylaxis using an adrenaline autoinjector